-However, the need for an emergency Caesarean is reduced, and healthy babies & a vaginal birth is more likely with induction.
+However, the need for an emergency Caesarean is reduced, probably by about a fifth.
+A healthy baby & a vaginal birth are both more likely with induction at 39 weeks.
 Other benefits are reductions in third degree tears, baby getting distressed, and stillbirth.
 It’s not “natural”, but the benefits are there, even in women with no medical reason for the induction.
 For the evidence, go here and here.

 • Chance of death of the baby is probably reduced by two thirds.
-This is rare whatever you do however.
-Further trials are needed to confirm this.
+This is rare even if you don’t induce however.

 • 50% reduction in meconium (“baby poo”) aspiration into the lungs during labour.